...

 In light of the Israeli war on Gaza, many countries have resorted to boycotting Israeli companies and products in protest.
 Muhammad Hamza Tanvir presents the two contesting opinions on the boycott movement in Pakistan, highlighting the strengths of each.

-Read More Read More: To Boycott or Not to Boycott: A Pakistani Dilemma
+Read More Read More: The Boycott of Israeli Products: A Pakistani Dilemma

 Choosing Physics as an Optional Subject in the CSS Exams